-In connection with the purchase, according to plans for the consolidation of activities across the combined system, the Corporation recorded \$190 million of pretax reserves, principally relating to the termination or relocation of CNW employees.
+As part of the purchase price allocation, UPC recorded \$190 million of pre-tax reserves, principally relating to the elimination or relocation of redundant CNW employees created by the acquisition of CNW.
 The reserves include \$110 million for costs to terminate approximately 1,100 union employees, management employees and executives; \$34 million for the relocation of approximately 1,000 union and management employees; and \$22 million for labor protection relating to legislated as well as contractual obligations to union employees.
 Management employee terminations and relocations are expected to be completed by year-end 1995.
 Union work force reductions must be negotiated under existing labor agreements and are anticipated to be completed in 1996.
 In addition, \$24 million is included in the reserves for the settlement or buyout of lease obligations of CNW relating to facilities or equipment not required by the combined company.